lightern/react/README.md

 * js/app.js includes the actual functions
 * js/dom-loader includes the elements in the DOM
 * node_modules folder includes the libraries used by Webpack
+* index.js has the information of what is injected to index.html file to <div "root"> (for example)

 What you need: